 What if I want to opt back in?

-If you have already opted out of Confirmation of Payee and wish to opt back into the service. you can do so at any time.
+If you have already opted out of Confirmation of Payee and wish to opt back into the service you can do so at any time.
 Please tick the Opting back in box below, sign and return the completed request to the address detailed below.